aviral31/TravelMemory-using-Terraform-and-Ansible/README.md

 - `NAT Gateway` — allows private instances to reach the internet
 - `Security Groups` — restrict SSH and DB access

-> Note: Production deployments should use a managed database (MongoDB Atlas).
-The local MongoDB instance exists only to satisfy assignment demonstration requirements.

 ---

 **Prerequisites**